 The user can search items.

-If you need to indicate that all items apply (for example, as a list filter), provide All as an option and place it at the beginning of the list.
+When using the select dialog for selecting filters: If you need to indicate that all items apply as filter options, provide All as an option and place it at the beginning of the list.

 Two types of search behavior are available:

 (1) A live search, also known as “search-as-you-type” (property: liveChange), which is triggered by each character that the user enters or deletes.

 (2) A manual search, which is triggered explicitly after the user enters text in the search field and clicks the Search icon or presses the ENTER key.

 Although app developers need to decide themselves which search to use, we recommend implementing the live search whenever possible.
 Use the manual search only if the amount of data is too large and your app would otherwise run into performance issues.
 For more information, check out the article on search.

 By default, the selection is reset when the dialog is closed.
 This allows users to make a new selection when they reopen the dialog and makes sense when users need to add multiple items to a table.